AlvaroRodriguezGallardo/src-brokering/README.md

 *This is a simple version of the program.
-If you want more complexity, please use one of the next links:* example-fn-logging [https://github.com/AlvaroRodriguezGallardo/src-brokering/tree/logging-output]: With this version, you could see hot the program runs with 'docker logs <image>' example-fn-optimised [https://github.com/AlvaroRodriguezGallardo/src-brokering/tree/example-fn-optimised]: In this version, Dockerfile use a low weight image
+If you want more complexity, please use one of the next links:* example-fn-logging (https://github.com/AlvaroRodriguezGallardo/src-brokering/tree/logging-output): With this version, you could see hot the program runs with 'docker logs <image>'.

+example-fn-optimised (https://github.com/AlvaroRodriguezGallardo/src-brokering/tree/example-fn-optimised): In this version, Dockerfile use a low weight image